shubhankar-99/Gym/README.md

 # Gym
 This is a basic Website Frontend Design for a Gym.
-It contains a form , a logo and several buttons
+It contains a form , a logo and several buttons.